IT Vendor Management: Complete Guide to Selection, Contracts, and Relationships

 Why Vendor Management Matters

-The Vendor Management Challenge
+The Stakes of Vendor Management

 - Vendor lock-in and limited flexibility

-- Scope creep and unexpected costs
+- Contract penalties and unexpected fees

 - Shadow IT and vendor sprawl